LGBT Questions and Answers for Teen Boys

 There are many factors that contribute to a person's sexual orientation.
 These include biology, environment, hormones, and emotions.
 Homosexuality is not caused by poor parenting or sexual abuse.

 Most experts agree that a person's sexual orientation cannot be changed.
 Still, many homosexual or bisexual people choose to live a heterosexual lifestyle, despite their feelings.
-Usually, this is to avoid the prejudice of some people to homosexuality.
+Usually, this is to avoid prejudice against homosexuality.

 Should I come out?